Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Non-hereditary Graph Properties

+\paragraph{A general hardness reduction.} We now describe a large class of graph properties~$\Pi$ for which \PML is \NP-hard and \W{1}-hard when parameterized by the combined parameter number~$k$ of vertices to select and number~$\ell$ of layers to select.
+We call these graph properties \emph{staggered} (\autoref{def:staggered}).
+The definition is somewhat technical but covers many natural graph properties~$\Pi$ which are not hereditary, such as \gprop{Connectivity}.
+In the main theorem of this paragraph (\autoref{thm:meta}) we show that for staggered graph properties $\Pi$, \PML is \NP-hard and \W{1}-hard when parameterized by the combined parameter number~$k$ of vertices to select and number~$\ell$ of layers to select.
+Furthermore, since all graph properties from \autoref{cor:partitioning-fpt} are staggered, it shows that for those properties \PML becomes intractable when parameterized by~$\ell$ instead of~$t$.
+We list some graph properties~$\Pi$ for which \autoref{thm:meta} can be applied in \autoref{cor:hardness} and explain how the theorem yields the results in said cases.

-\subparagraph{General hardness reduction.} Finally, we aim to give a general description of properties $\Pi$ for which \PML is \NP-hard and \W{1}-hard when parameterized by $k$ and $\ell$ combined.
-The next theorem is somewhat technical but covers many natural graph properties which are not covered by \autoref{thm:hereditary}.
-Furthermore, it covers all graph properties from \autoref{cor:partitioning-fpt} and shows that for those properties \PML becomes intractable when parameterized by $\ell$ instead of $t$.
-We list some of them in \autoref{cor:hardness}. \begin{theorem} Let $\Pi$ be a graph property. \PML is \W{1}-hard when parameterized by $k$ and $\ell$ combined, if there is an algorithm $A$ that takes as input a vertex set $W$, a vertex set $W' \subseteq W$ and an integer $\alpha$ and computes a graph $G=(V, E)$, such that the following conditions hold. \begin{compactitem} \item For each $v \in W$ there is a vertex set $X_v$ with $|X_v| = f(\alpha)$ for some function $f$, \item $\{X_v\mid v\in W\}\cup \{Y\}$ is a partition of~$V$ for some $Y$ with $|Y| = f'(\alpha)$ for some function $f'$, \item for all $X \subseteq V$ with $|X|\geq \alpha\cdot f(\alpha) + f'(\alpha)$ we have that
+Intuitively, \autoref{thm:meta} covers graph properties~$\Pi$ for which it is possible to construct graphs~$G$ with the following properties: \begin{compactitem} \item The vertices are partitionable in three sets: a fixed number of \emph{obligatory} vertices, a variable number of \emph{optional} vertices, and a variable number of \emph{forbidden} vertices. \item A sufficiently large subgraph of~$G$ has property~$\Pi$ if and only if it contains all obligatory vertices and no forbidden vertices. \end{compactitem} Formally, we characterize these graph properties~$\Pi$ as follows. \begin{defi} Let $\Pi$ be a graph property and~$f, g: \mathds{N}\to\mathds{N}$ two polynomial-time computable functions.
+We say that~$\Pi$ is $(f,g)$-\emph{staggered} if there is an algorithm $A_{\Pi}$ and a constant~$c_{\Pi}$ depending only on $\Pi$ such that~$A_{\Pi}$ takes as input a set $W$, a subset $W' \subseteq W$, and an integer $\alpha \ge c_{\Pi}$, runs in $(|W|+\alpha)^{O(1)}$ time, and computes a graph $G=(V, E)$ fulfilling the following conditions. \begin{compactenum} \item For each $w \in W$ there is a vertex set $X_w \subseteq V$ with $|X_w| = f(\alpha)$, \item $\{X_w\mid w\in W\}\cup \{Y\}$ is a partition of~$V$ for some $Y$ with $|Y| = g(\alpha)$, \item for all $X \subseteq V$ with $|X|\geq \alpha\cdot f(\alpha) + g(\alpha)$ we have that